 Into the kiln

-The secret to stable building materials is stable moisture content, and that means kiln drying timber to an 'Equilibrium Moisture Content' of roughly 12%.
+The secret to stable structural timber is stable moisture content, and that means kiln drying timber to an 'Equilibrium Moisture Content' of roughly 11%.
 This involves the measured removal of two types of moisture content, the first being 'free water' and the second being 'bound water.'
-The point at which all 'free water' is removed is known as the 'Fibre Saturation Point' and drying timber beyond this level strengthens its fibres, creating a construction material that people often forget is actually stronger than steel and concrete.
+The point at which all 'free water' is removed is known as the 'Fibre Saturation Point' and drying timber beyond this level strengthens its fibres.

 A weighting game

 Every kiln 'charge' is weighed down with a slab of heavy metal which prevents the timber from changing shape as it releases moisture.
-Once a charge is ready, it's loaded into place with the help of a kiln car.
+Once a charge is ready, it's fed into the kiln.

 A kiln charge being loaded